Mitigation of the onset of hosing in the linear regime through plasma frequency detuning

 In conclusion, we show that the growth rate of hosing in the linear regime depends on the frequency of the centroid perturbation, and that the transient growth spectrum at the onset of the instability can be harnessed to suppress its growth.
 We demonstrate how this could be achieved by detuning the background plasma frequency, i.e., by introducing a series of plasma density steps.
 These findings apply both to long particle bunches and laser pulses, and can be generalized for the control of both the hosing and self-modulation instability growth rates.
+Additionally, the oscillator interpretation discussed here represents an alternative approach to understanding the onset of other beam-plasma instabilities.